justanotherfoundry/freemix-glyphsapp/README.md

 ### Make Backup Layer

 Same as the “Copy” button on the Layers palette but as a script.
 Because I really want a keyboard shortcut for this.
 Without a keyboard shortcut this script is completely useless.
 Sorry.

-### Mask to Master

-Simulates the good ol' Mask to Master function we know from FontLab (i.e. replaces the current outline with the background).

-You can give it the familiar Cmd+J shortcut via App Shortcuts in the Mac OS System Preferences.

-The main improvement is that it is appplied only to the selection.
-In combination with Insert Glyph to Background, you can easily transfer parts of the outline between glyphs.

 ### Paste Background